kuon/radius-auth-virtual/README.md

-# Auth RADIUS Virtual
+# Auth Radius Virtual

-This project provides a Linux PAM module for RADIUS authentication coupled with an NSS module.
+This project provides a Linux PAM module for Radius authentication coupled with an NSS module.

-This allows for users to log in with RADIUS account and be mapped to existing Linux account.
+This allows for users to log in with Radius account and be mapped to existing Linux account.

 ## Overview